Team Contact Information:Denver Nuggets

-In 2009, Shimensky was fortunate and honored to be selected as Head Athletic Trainer for the USA men’s U-19 Men’s FIBA World Championships.
-Held in Auckland, New Zealand; Shimensky helped Team USA capture the gold medal, an accomplishment that had not been achieved since 1991.
+In 2009, Shimensky was honored to be selected as Head Athletic Trainer for the USA men’s U-19 Men’s FIBA World Championships.
+Held in Auckland, New Zealand, Shimensky helped Team USA capture the gold medal, an accomplishment that had not been achieved since 1991.

-During this past summer, Shimensky was brought back to USA basketball as Head Athletic Trainer for the men’s U-16 national team for the FIBA Americas Championship.
-Hosted in Cancun, Mexico; Shimensky was able to obtain a second gold medal as team USA finished with a perfect 5-0 record.
+In 2011, Shimensky was brought back to USA basketball as Head Athletic Trainer for the men’s U-16 national team for the FIBA Americas Championship.
+Hosted in Cancun, Mexico, Shimensky was able to obtain a second gold medal as team USA finished with a perfect 5-0 record.

 His father, Mike, was a longtime NBA Athletic Trainer.